High performance entanglement-assisted quantum LDPC codes need little entanglement: Finite geometry and finite geometry LDPC codes

-We can make the density smaller by picking $p\geq2$; (6) the minimum distance of the code defined by $\bH_{\PG{p}{q}}^{(1)}$ is $J+1$.
+We can make the density smaller by picking $p\geq2$; (6) when $p=2$ and $q=2^s$ for $s\geq2$, the minimum distance of the code defined by $\bH_{\PG{p}{q}}^{(1)}$ is $J+1$.
 This can be proved using BCH-bound \cite{PW72}.
 Similar to the type-I EG-LDPC, the type-I PG-LDPC code is also cyclic.